3cStudios/HonorFlightScreening/README.md

 # HonorFlightScreening
-Solution for capturing special needs when transporting veterans
+A mobile friendly C#, Blazor solution that captures special needs when transporting veterans for medical care.